DefSLAM: Tracking and Mapping of Deforming Scenes from Monocular Sequences: Deformation Mapping

 \subsection{Surface Alignment}

-The new estimated surface $\hat{\mathcal{S}}_k$ is up-to-scale.
+The new estimated surface $\overline{\mathcal{S}}_k$ is up-to-scale.
 We need to recover the solution with a coherent scale ${s}_{wk}$ \textit{wrt}. the already estimated map.
-This means that the scale-corrected shape-at-rest $\mathcal{S}_{k}$ must match with the scale of the template $\mathcal{T}_{k-1}^{k}$ estimated by the tracking when the keyframe was inserted.
+This means that the scale-corrected shape-at-rest $\mathcal{S}_{k}$ must have an scale coherent with the deformed template $\mathcal{T}_{k-1}^{k}$ estimated by the tracking when the keyframe was inserted.

-We align these surfaces map points through a $\mbox{Sim}\left(3\right)$, which is the group of similarity of 3-space transformation, non-linear optimization:
+We align these surfaces map points through a transformation which belongs the group of similarity of 3-space $\mbox{Sim}\left(3\right)$, by means of non-linear optimization: